Mark David Hall

-Mark David Hall (born 22 February 1966) Mark David Hall is Herbert Hoover Distinguished Professor of Politics and Faculty Fellow in the Honors Program at George Fox University.
-He is also a Senior Fellow at the Center for Religion, Culture, and Democracy, an initiative of First Liberty Institute, Associate Faculty at the Center for the Study of Law and Religion at Emory University, a Senior Fellow at Baylor University’s Institute for Studies of Religion.
-In 2022-2023, he is the Garwood Visiting Fellow at Princeton University’s James Madison Program and a Visiting Scholar at the Mercatus Center.
+Mark David Hall (born 22 February 1966) is a professor in Regent University's Robertson School of Government and a Senior Research Fellow at the Center for Religion, Culture & Democracy, an initiative of the First Liberty Institute.
+Mark is also Distinguished Scholar of Christianity & Public Life at George Fox University, a Senior Fellow at the Center for the Study of Law and Religion at Emory University, and a Senior Fellow at Baylor University’s Institute for Studies of Religion.
+In 2022-2023, he was a Garwood Visiting Fellow at Princeton University’s James Madison Program and a Visiting Scholar at the Mercatus Center.

-Mark is the author of a number of books on religion and politics in American life.
+Hall is the author of a number of books on religion and politics in America.
 The majority of his research has been in religion in the American founding era.
-His next book, Proclaim Liberty Throughout All the Land: How Christianity Has Advanced Freedom and Equality for All Americans, will be published in April of 2023.
+His most recent book, "Who's Afraid of Christian Nationalism?
+Why Christian Nationalism is Not an Existential Threat to America or the Christian Church" was published in April 2024.

 Education

-In 1988, Hall received a BA in political science from Wheaton College (Illinois) and in 1993 received his PhD in government from University of Virginia.
+Hall graduated with a Bachelor of Arts degree in Political Science from Wheaton College (IL) in 1988 and received his Doctor of Philosophy in from the University of Virginia in 1993.

 Early career

-Prior to his 2001 hiring at George Fox University, he taught from 1993 to 2001 at East Central University, first as an assistant and then an associate professor.
-He has served as Herbert Hoover Distinguished Professor of Politics at George Fox since 2005, and Faculty Fellow in the Honors Program since 2013.
-His primary teaching fields are great books, political theory, constitutional law, and religion and politics in America.
+Before his 2023 hiring at Regent University, Hall taught at George Fox University (2001-2023) and at East Central University (1993-2001).
+His primary teaching fields are political theory, constitutional law, and religious liberty / church–state relations in America.

 Later career

 Hall's scholarly work is focused on issues of religion in the American founding era.
 In particular, his writing is often concerned with the perception that the Founders were deists who desired the strict separation of church and state.
-Instead, he argues that there are good reasons to believe many Founders were influenced by orthodox Christianity and that virtually none of them favored anything approximating a contemporary understanding of the separation of church and state.
-Hall argues that this has impacted how the Supreme Court has interpreted the religion clauses of the First Amendment.
+Instead, he argues that there are good reasons to believe that many founders were influenced by orthodox Christianity and that virtually none of them favored anything approximating a contemporary understanding of a wall of separation.
+Hall argues that the modern conception has negatively affected how the Supreme Court has interpreted the religion clauses of the First Amendment.

+Mark has served or is serving as an expert witness for the United States Department of Justice, the Alliance Defending Freedom, the State of Arkansas, and the Institute for Justice.